Computer Repairs Old Toongabbie

 Old Toongabbie was the third settlement set up after the British arrived.
 In 1792 it was founded as a Government Farm area to grow food for the colony.
 After eleven years the farm was closed and given out as grants to convicts who had served their time.

 In 1860 the railway was extended to Blacktown, but it took 20 years before there was a train station at Toongabbie.
-The school opened in 1886 and closed in 1911 due to low enrolments.
+Toongabbie Public School opened in 1886 and closed in 1911 due to low enrolments.
 The school reopened in 1912 and has been open since.
 Other schools in the area now include Toongabbie Christian College and Toongabbie West Public School.